zorapeteri/react-tweet-card/README.md

 - [X] Support for @mentions in tweet
 - [X] Support for links in tweet
 - [ ] Support for hashtags in tweet
+- [ ] Display number of replies, retweets and likes

 ## Design credits